RRZE-HPC/likwid/doc/archs/haswellep.md

 </TABLE>

 \anchor HASEP_WBOX
-<H2>WBOX counter</H2>
+<H2>Power control unit counters</H2>
 <P>The Intel&reg; Haswell EP/EN/EX microarchitecture provides measurements of the power control unit (PCU) in the Uncore.
 The description from Intel&reg;:<BR>
 <I>The PCU is the primary Power Controller for the physical processor package.
 The uncore implements a power control unit acting as a core/uncore power and thermal manager.
 It runs its firmware on an internal micro-controller and coordinates the socket’s power states.
 </I><BR>
-The uncore management performance counters are exposed to the operating system through the MSR interface.
+The Power control unit performance counters are exposed to the operating system through the MSR interface.
 The name WBOX originates from the Nehalem EX Uncore monitoring where those functional units are called WBOX.
 </P>
 <H3>Counter and events</H3>
 <TABLE>